 It took Madoff a lot longer to take that much.
 Completely outrageous comparison?
 Of course it is.
 But it might take something absurd at a dinner with your friends to talk about it.
 They know about a scandal, and have been conditioned to fear them.
 If you asked the table what they think of Madoff, every single one has an answer.
 Now, how many can explain the difference between their savings rate at a bank/brokerage and what is available in a money market?

 For bonus dessert trivia (and perhaps why I eat at home a lot): Which group is losing more – Madoff’s or savings accounts’ victims?

 It ain’t what you don’t know that kills you.
 It’s what you know that just ain’t so.

-This chart shows the amount recovered to date (and still growing) for Madoff victims, out of $17.5 billion stolen.
-The majority have 100% of their principal back already.
+This chart shows the amount recovered for Madoff victims, out of $17.5 billion stolen.
+Almost all have 100% of their principal back.